protolambda/mergemock/README.md

 ### Consensus Client Mock

 Mocking the consensus client is more involved.
-As the driver of the execution engine, it needs to be more intelligent with it's requests.
+As the driver of the execution engine, it needs to be more intelligent with its requests.

 The general idea is to simulate slots and epochs of configurable intervals and lengths.
 With a basic slot cycle, the rest of the behaviour can be defined to